-• Enology and Viticulture.
-This program will move to our Workforce unit since students were not

-- completing the degree, and employers require only limited training.
-Phlebotomy.
-This program will move to our Workforce unit to better compete with hospital - Phlebotomy.
-This program will move to our workforce unit to better compete with hospital programs, which are, at times, only a few weeks long. - Business Studies will incorporate the Accounting, Marketing, and Management programs, providing a common core of courses and opportunities for students to specialize, including a capstone or internship experience. - Health care programs are aligning more closely with their specific accreditation agencies' requirements.
+- Enology and Viticulture.
+This program will move to our Workforce unit since students were not completing the degree, and employers require only limited training. - Phlebotomy.
+This program will move to our Workforce unit to better compete with hospital programs, which are, at times, only a few weeks long. - Business Studies will incorporate the Accounting, Marketing, and Management programs, providing a common core of courses and opportunities for students to specialize, including a capstone or internship experience. - Health care programs are aligning more closely with their specific accreditation agencies' requirements.
 For example, we will eliminate the Surgical Technology Certificate Program because (See ACADEMIC PROGRAMS on next page)